 Structures Versus Structuring

-The IRS was in the news a little while ago for confiscating the bank accounts of small businesses operating mostly on a cash basis.
+The IRS was in the news a while ago for confiscating the bank accounts of small businesses operating mostly on a cash basis.
 One restaurant owner had her bank account frozen by the IRS.
 She had US$33,000 in the account, which represented the entirety of her operating capital.
 Effectively, the IRS put her out of business.

 Fortunately, some Good Samaritans stepped up to help out.

 This isn’t the only such story in the news.
 In fact, the U.S. government’s use of civil forfeiture to seize the assets of private citizens has been an expanding problem for years, and, as more and more government agencies and law enforcement departments see how easy it is to steal from law-abiding folks, I think we’re going to be reading more of these stories in the press.

 The premise behind the IRS seizures is a concept called structuring.
 It is illegal to knowingly and willfully make cash transactions (deposits into bank accounts in particular) under the US$10,000 reporting requirement in order to avoid the reporting requirement.
 Whenever someone deposits more than US$10,000 into an account, the bank is supposed to report that event.

 Say you have US$100,000 to deposit into your bank account.
 If you choose to make 11 deposits (each under the US$10,000 limit) over some period of time, rather than depositing the US$100,000 all at once, specifically to avoid the bank reporting the transactions, that’s structuring.
 And it’s illegal.